grafana/grafana-image-renderer/docs/sources/flags.md

     The time to wait before checking for how ready the page is.
 This lets you force the webpage to take a beat and just do its thing before the service starts looking for whether it's time to render anything.
 If <= 0, this is disabled. [config: browser.readiness.prior-wait]
 --browser.readiness.timeout=<duration> [${BROWSER_READINESS_TIMEOUT}]
     The maximum time to wait for a web-page to become ready (i.e. no longer loading anything).
 If <= 0, the timeout is disabled. [config: browser.readiness.timeout]
+--browser.readiness.wait-for-n-query-cycles=<int>
+    The number of readiness checks that must pass consecutively before considering the page ready.
 --browser.sandbox [${BROWSER_SANDBOX}]
     Enable the browser's sandbox.
 Sets the `no-sandbox` flag to `false` for you. [config: browser.sandbox] --browser.time-between-scrolls=<duration> [${BROWSER_TIME_BETWEEN_SCROLLS}]